pyomeca/bioptim/README.md

 ## Free variables
 Sometimes when working on advanced custom problems, you may have some free variables that prevent the solver from being launched.
-If this occurs, try reloading your model.
+If this occurs, try reloading your model inside of the custom function.
 This has worked for us with biorbd models.

 ## Non-converging problems
 If Ipopt converges to an infeasible solution, make sure the boundaries are sound for the constraints of the problem.